robsimmons/dusa/docs/src/content/docs/docs/introductions/datalog.md

     grandparent X Z :- parent X Y, parent Y Z.

+The uppercase characters are variables.
+To conclude that Arya's grandparent is Lyarra, Dusa will use this rule with `X` assigned `"Arya"`, `Y` assigned `"Eddard"`, and `Z` assigned `"Lyarra"`.

-It's also easy to have inferences that build on each other: an ancestor is either your parent or an ancestor of your parent.
+It's also easy to have inferences that build on themselves in a recursive fashion: an ancestor is either your parent or an ancestor of your parent.
 In Dusa, that looks like this:

     ancestor X Y :- parent X Y.
     ancestor X Z :- parent X Y, ancestor Y Z.